marco-gagliardi/pool2/README.md

 # pool2

-A simple, lightwave, pure javascript library to easily implement a pull-to-refresh mechanism in a web application (for both desktop or touch devices).
+A simple, lightwave, pure javascript library to easily implement a pull-to-refresh mechanism in a web application.
+It works on  both desktop ond touch devices.
+No extra libraries or frameworks needed!

 ### Demo